 Furthermore, Deutsche Bank's prudential regulators, including the European Central Bank (the "ECB") under the EU's Single Supervisory Mechanism (the "SSM"), may conduct reviews of asset quality or internal risk models or otherwise conduct stress tests in accordance with the supervisory review and evaluation process ("SREP").
-Prudential regulators have discretion to impose capital surcharges on financial institutions for risks, including for litigation, regulatory and similar matters, that are not otherwise recognized in risk-weighted assets or other surcharges depending on the individual situation of the bank.
-Such adjustments may, for example, reflect additional risks posed by deficiencies in Deutsche Bank's control environment, or come as a result of supervisory inspections concerning the treatment of specific products or transactions.
+Regulators can also impose capital surcharges to address macroeconomic risks, through the use of macroprudential tools.
+These include CET 1 buffer increases that could apply group-wide or only for local activities at national level or for specific types of exposures (e.g., credit).
+The use of these tools is governed by the applicable macroprudential framework in the EU or any other relevant jurisdiction and are typically decided by national macroprudential authorities.
+The application of such tools may impact Deutsche Bank's profitability, capital or liquidity base.
+This also includes the risk that Deutsche Bank will not be able to make desired cash distributions and share buybacks, subject to regulatory approval, shareholder authorization and meeting German corporate law requirements.
 One of these areas in focus of the ECB with regard to risk taking is leveraged lending, for which the ECB in March 2022 clarified their expectations for all banks under the SSM.
 The ECB announced that it intends to follow up on its expectations using a wide range of supervisory tools and to take measures in future SREP decisions for institutions which the ECB assesses as non-compliant with its expectations.
 The ECB may take or require other measures, such as restrictions on or changes to the business.
 In this context, the ECB may impose, and has imposed, individual capital requirements on Deutsche Bank resulting from the SREP (referred to as "Pillar 2 requirements").
 Institutions must meet their Pillar 2 requirements with at least 75 % of Tier 1 capital and at least 56.25 % of CET 1 capital.
 Pillar 2 requirements must be fulfilled in addition to the statutory minimum capital and buffer requirements and any non-compliance may have immediate legal consequences such as restrictions on dividend payments.